Why do we snore? 5 tips and exercises to stop it

-Second Mike Dilkes, an otolaryngologist surgeon, snoring “is not a habit that you can choose to have, but that you can choose to stop”.
-It is a voluntary habit, like drinking and smoking, and can have serious consequences for public health.
+As per Mike Dilkes, an otolaryngologist surgeon, snoring “It's not a habit you can choose to have, but you can choose to stop”.
+It is a voluntary action, such as drinking and smoking, and can have serious consequences for public health.

 What happens when we snore?

-Resonate or snoring is due to the vibration of the roof of the mouth and the walls of the pharynx.
+Snoring occurs due to the vibration of the top of the mouth and the walls of the pharynx.
 Here's what happens:

-- To the fall sleep, the muscles of the palate, tongue and throat relax
+- When falling asleep, the muscles of the palate, tongue and throat relax.

 - The airway becomes smaller, which makes it difficult for air to pass.

-- One as rough and noisy is provoked - the snoring
+- One harsh and noisy sound results - the snoring.

-Breathing is suspended for a moment, causing oxygen levels to drop.
+- Breathing is suspended for a few moments, causing oxygen levels to drop.

-It is more common in men and it affects the quality of life, since the act of snoring causes a more superficial sleep, not letting you rest as you deserve. can be a real bad dream.
+It is more common in men and it affects the quality of life, since the act of snoring too loudly causes a more superficial sleep, not letting you rest as you deserve.
+Can be a real nightmare.

 Why do we snore?

-As we have already seen, the habit of snoring is caused by the difficulty in passing air.
+As we have already seen, the habit of snoring is caused by the difficulty in the passage of air.
 This difficulty has several causes:

-- Difficulty breathing through the nose: due to anatomy changes, deviated nasal septum, constipation or allergy
+- Difficulty breathing through the nose: due to changes in anatomy, deviated nasal septum, constipation or allergy

 - Obesity or overweight:

-- cause flaccidity of the muscles of the oropharynx and soft palate, which causes them to vibrate
+- cause sagging of the oropharynx and soft palate muscles, which causes them to vibrate

-- they increase the volume of the tonsils and the base of the tongue, which makes snoring appear
+- increase the volume of the tonsils and base of the tongue, which causes snoring to appear

 - Presence of secretions in the nose

-- Sleep of belly up, which aggravates the act of snoring
+- Sleep with belly up, which aggravates the act of snoring

 - Sleep apnea, which happens when breathing “stops”